Search available apps

 The TFGrid Compose registry allows you to discover and deploy apps by name, without manually cloning repositories.

-:::info Version Registry integration was added in v0.10.0 (October 15, 2025) :::
+:::info Version Registry integration is available in v0.13.4 (current version) :::

 Quick Start¶